Hepatitis B

 • pale stools and dark urine.

-In some cases of HBV infection, the virus will not be eliminated and the person will become chronically infected (i.e.HBsAg or HBV DNA (PCR) has been detected on two occasions at least 6 months apart).
+In some cases of HBV infection, the virus will not be eliminated and the person will become chronically infected (i.e.HBsAg or HBV DNA (PCR) has been detected on 2 occasions at least 6 months apart).
 Chronic HBV infection is commonly asymptomatic.
 However, there is no such thing as a healthy carrier.
-Even if they appear to be healthy, people with chronic HBV should be monitored regularly (every 6-12 months) by their GP for signs and symptoms of liver disease.
+Even if they appear to be healthy, people with chronic HBV should be monitored regularly (every 6 to 12 months) by their GP for signs and symptoms of liver disease.

 Chronic HBV (CHB) infection is usually asymptomatic until the patient has progressed to cirrhosis (liver damage and scarring).
 Symptoms of cirrhosis include: